Religion in the United States: ARIS findings regarding self-identification

 The United States government does not collect religious data in its census.
 The survey below, the American Religious Identification Survey (ARIS) of 2008, was a random digit-dialed telephone survey of 54,461 American residential households in the contiguous United States.
 The 1990 sample size was 113,723; 2001 sample size was 50,281.

 Adult respondents were asked the open-ended question, "What is your religion, if any?"
 Interviewers did not prompt or offer a suggested list of potential answers.
 The religion of the spouse or partner was also asked.
 If the initial answer was "Protestant" or "Christian" further questions were asked to probe which particular denomination.
 About one third of the sample was asked more detailed demographic questions.

-Religious Self-Identification of the U.S. Adult Population: 1990, 2001, 2008Figures are not adjusted for refusals to reply; investigators suspect refusals are possibly more representative of "no religion" than any other group.
+Religious Self-Identification of the US Adult Population: 1990, 2001, 2008Figures are not adjusted for refusals to reply; investigators suspect refusals are possibly more representative of "no religion" than any other group.